 Take a look at the secular Buddhist groups and communities in Australia

-Check out the variety of secular Buddhist groups and communities in Aotearoa New Zealand.
+Check out the secular Buddhist groups & communities in Aotearoa New Zealand.

 Martine Batchelor discusses the four bonds of fellowship that help build community at a Gaia House talk.
 What are these four bonds?
 Generosity, kind words, beneficial help and consistency.